yuriSF/supermarket/README.md

 > python run.py output.txt

-The output of the program is saved in the program root directory as as comma separated values in the following order: ``item set size (N), co-occurrence frequency, item 1 id, item 2 id, …. item N id``.
+The output of the program is saved in the program root directory as comma separated values in the following order: ``item set size (N), co-occurrence frequency, item 1 id, item 2 id, …. item N id``.
 The output is sorted by frequency.
 Expected program output is provided in /sample/out.txt.

-The sigma is a parameter in the count_overlaps() function which sets the lower limit of co-occurrence frequency.
+The sigma is a parameter in the count_overlaps function which sets the lower limit of co-occurrence frequency.
 The sigma value of 2 is passed to this function as an argument when it is called.

-The database file is included in the program root directory and is loaded when the prepare_data() function is run.
+The database file is included in the program root directory and is loaded when the prepare_data function is called.

 **Testing**